37 Best Things To Do In Florence, Italy

 Il Duomo’s Religious Complex

-Visiting the religious sites that make up the Duomo Religious Complex is truly worth it, and certainly one of the top things to do in Florence.
-Each one of them offers something particularly different, from its history and design perspective.
+Visiting the religious sites that make up the Duomo Religious Complex is truly worth it and certainly one of the top things to do in Florence.
+Each one of them offers something particularly different from its history and design perspective.

-The official website of the Duomo Complex lays out clearly the three passes you can choose from in case you want to visit.
-You have three options: the Brunelleschi Pass, which is the most expensive includes visits to all the monuments, with a single valid ticket for three calendar days selected.
-With the Giotto Pass you can visit the Bell tower, the Baptistery, the Opera del Duomo Museum, and Santa Reparata.
-The Ghiberti Pass which limits the visit to the Bell Tower is the cheapest.
+The Brunelleschi Pass, the most expensive, includes visits to all the monuments, with a single valid ticket for three calendar days selected.
+With the Giotto Pass, you can visit the Bell Tower, the Baptistery, the Opera del Duomo Museum, and Santa Reparata.
+The Ghiberti Pass, which limits the visit to the Bell Tower, is the cheapest.

 Santa Maria del Fiore